MainulDip/iOS-study/SwiftUI-100-Days/SwiftUI-1.md

 }
 ```
 ### Custom transition with Custom Modifier:
 Custom transition animation is made possible by the .modifier transition, which accepts any view modifier we want.
-But we need to be able to instantiate the modifier, which means the `.modifier` needs to be one we create ourselves (custom modifier implementation).
+But we need to be able to instantiate the modifier, which means the `.modifier` needs to be one created by ourselves (custom modifier implementation).
 ```swift
 struct CustomTransitionAnim: View {